htrefil/rkvm/README.md

 - Low overhead

 ## Requirements
-- Rust 1.48 and higher
 - The uinput Linux kernel module, enabled by default in most distros.
 You can confirm that it's enabled in your distro by checking that `/dev/uinput` exists.
 - libevdev development files (`sudo apt install libevdev-dev` on Debian/Ubuntu)
 - Clang/LLVM (`sudo apt install clang` on Debian/Ubuntu)

 ## Manual installation
 If you can, it is strongly recommended to use the [AUR package](https://aur.archlinux.org/packages/rkvm) to install rkvm.
+Note that the master branch can contain untested and breaking changes - for regular use, it is recommended to pick the latest [release](https://github.com/htrefil/rkvm/releases) instead.

 ```
 $ cargo build --release